Workplace Essentials

 Keep-improve-ask feedback model

-1. Keep: Start by describing the best part: What’s good; what did the person do well – what should they keep doing?
+1. Keep: Start by describing the best part: What’s already good, what does the person do well, what should they keep doing?

 2. Improve: Describe the most important improvement, and why it’s important.
 Focus on ‘next time’ or ‘in future.’
 For example, Next time, try to let us know before the deadline.
 That way we can help you before it’s a problem.
 Or Next time, try to speak louder, so everyone can hear your great ideas.

-3. Ask: the recipient if they have questions, if what you said makes sense.
+3. Ask: the recipient if they have questions or want more information.

 How to Receive Feedback

-We often feel ashamed or embarrassed when receiving feedback.
-Most of us have a really mean inner critic who yells at us for not being perfect.
+Most of us have a mean inner critic who yells at us for not being perfect.
+Receiving feedback triggers this critic, making us feel ashamed or embarrassed.
 This makes it hard to listen and learn.

-When someone offers feedback, try to silence your inner critic so that you can benefit from the ideas and support.
-These strategies will help:
+When someone offers you feedback, try to silence that inner critic so you can benefit from the feedback.
+Try this 6-step approach:

 How to receive feedback-listen, respect, ask, appreciate, reflect, grow